A theorem of Retakh for exact $\infty$-categories and higher extension functors: Exact -categories

-Nerves of exact categories are exact quasi-categories, where the the class of cofibrations consists of the admissible monomorphisms, and the fibrations are the admissible epimorphisms.
-Moreover, any stable quasi-category \cite[Definition~1.1.1.9]{Lur17} can be seen as an exact quasi-category where~$\C\cof=\C=\C\fib$.
+Nerves of exact categories are exact $\infty$-categories, where the class of cofibrations consists of the admissible monomorphisms, and the fibrations are the admissible epimorphisms.
+Moreover, any stable $\infty$-category \cite[Definition~1.1.1.9]{Lur17} can be seen as an exact $\infty$-category where~$\C\cof=\C=\C\fib$.

-The axioms above provide a framework for exact sequences, in more or less the usual fashion. \begin{definition} Let~$\C$ be an exact quasi-category.
+The axioms above provide a framework for exact sequences, in more or less the usual fashion. \begin{definition} Let~$\C$ be an exact $\infty$-category.
 An \emph{exact sequence} in~$\C$ is a square

-where~$0$ is a zero object and the equivalent criteria in \ref{Ex3} are met. \end{definition} Equivalently, the exact sequences are the bicartesian squares
+where~$0$ is a zero object and the equivalent criteria in \ref{Ex3} are met. \end{definition} Equivalently, the exact sequences are bicartesian squares of the form